hackclub/jams/jams/singles/online-store/en-US.md

 <Dropdown title="psst">
-here's an example of what a finished product might look like! however, your project is going to be completely unique. the feel and flow of your project should be very different ;)
+Here's an example of what a finished product might look like! however, your project is going to be completely unique.
+The feel and flow of your project should be very different ;)
 </Dropdown>
 ---